Cross-Linguistic Influence in Language Learning

 The author shows how similarities and differences between languages can influence grammar, vocabulary, and pronunciation acquisition.

-This book reconsiders a question that many language teachers and educational researchers have addressed: How much influence can a learner's native language have in making the acquisition of a new language easy or difficult?
+Terence Odlin reconsiders a question that many language teachers and educational researchers have addressed: How much influence can a learner's native language have in making the acquisition of a new language easy or difficult?
 Odlin analyzes and interprets research showing many ways in which similarities and differences between languages can influence the acquisition of grammar, vocabulary, and pronunciation.
-In addition, he provides a detailed look at work in other areas important for the study of transfer, including discourse, individual variation, and sociolinguistics.
+In addition, he provides a detailed look at work on other areas important for the study of transfer, including discourse, individual variation, and sociolinguistic factors.
 Language teachers, applied linguists, and educational researchers will find this volume extremely valuable to their work.

 We are currently experiencing some technical difficulties.
 We expect to be up and running again soon; we are sorry for any inconvenience caused.

 Also in this subject